necopinus/necopinus.xyz/digital-orrery/2018-10-28-october-adventures.md

 ![A panorama across a city lake](assets/2018-10-28-october-adventures-14.webp)

-Fall colors in Denver’s City Park.
+Fall colors in Denver's City Park.

 ![The view across a city lake](../photography/assets/2018-10-28-fall-colors.webp)

-Fall colors in Denver’s City Park.
+Fall colors in Denver's City Park.

 ![A row of apartment buildings at sunset](assets/2018-10-28-october-adventures-16.webp)